-6.7.1 TOP AUTOMATIC AIR RELEASE VALVE (fig. 30)

-Carry out component removal procedure as described in 6.4.
-Unclip and remove the air chamber front cover.
-Remove the AAV locking pin (K) from the deaerator assembly and remove the AAV assembly (L).
+6.7.1 TOP AUTOMATIC AIR RELEASE VALVE (fig. 23) Carry out component removal procedure as described in 6.4.
+Remove the AAV locking pin ( $\mathbf{K}$ ) from the deaerator assembly and remove the AAV assembly ( $\mathbf{L}$ ).
 Replace in the reverse order.

-6.8 WATER PRESSURE SWITCH (fig. 31)
+6.8 WATER PRESSURE SWITCH (fig. 24)

 Carry out component removal procedure as described in 6.4.
-Locate and remove the locking pin (\mathbf{M}) from the water pressure switch (\mathbf{N}) .
+Locate and remove the locking pin (M) from the water pressure switch (N).
 Remove the wiring.
 Carefully withdraw the switch.
 Replace in the reverse order.